yosephoche/scraping-article/README.md

 # scraping-article

-### This repo project to scarping article from https://www.alkitab.or.id/
+### Project scarping article from https://www.alkitab.or.id/